Creative Services Web Design Web Development

 Example Task 1: Create New HubSpot Contact --> Create New Dynamics Lead

-• Ensure that this populates properly and within the agreed upon timeframe (typically 5-minutes)
+- Ensure that this populates properly and within the agreed upon timeframe (typically a few minutes minutes with modern APIs)

-• HubSpot Contacts must meet your HubSpot inclusion list criteria in order to sync to Dynamics
+- HubSpot Contacts must meet your sync rules and enrollment criteria to sync to Dynamics

 Example Task 2: Update Existing HubSpot Contact --> Update Existing Dynamics Lead/Contact